natalieshrop/simulation/README.md

-# simulation- Data Breach Leading to a Terrorist attack
+# Simulation- Data Breach Leading to a Terrorist attack

 This simulation is created to learn more about the collaboration between local and federal government agencies to address a potential terrorist attack.
 This simulation includes cyber breaches, hate crimes, domestic terrorist threats, espionage, dark web markets, threats, and online chat rooms.